kirsteinegayle/kirsteinegayle-/README.md

 🎓 2nd Year BS Information Technology Student at Laguna State Polytechnic University

-🌱 Currently enhancing my knowledge in Python since my only background in programming was in first year college
+🌱 Currently enhancing my knowledge in Python since my only background in programming was in first year college.
+I have experience with python and c#, basic codes.

-🎯 Goal: To broaden my coding skills, especially in Python and other programming concepts 🎨 Interested in UI/UX Design and passionate about creative problem-solving
+🎯 Goal: To broaden my coding skills, especially in Python and other programming concepts

+🎨 Interested in UI/UX Design and passionate about creative problem-solving

 🛠 Skills